angrybacon/doomsday-wiki/markdown/articles/2018/12/13/primer.md

 #### Additional Useful Piles

-These are some situations you may find youself in and examples of piles you might use to win.
+These are some situations you may find yourself in and examples of piles you might use to win.
 Make sure you understand how much mana is needed post-Doomsday to execute one of these piles.
 Many of these piles can be quite mana hungry.